 In the later stages of Lipedema or Lipo-Lymphedema the knees may have developed osteoarthritis (wearing down of tissue (cartilage) at the end of your bones until bones rubs against bone), where just walking a short distance can create excruciating pain in the knees and legs.
 I have severe osteoarthritis in both my knees and used to get cortisone injections as needed to help manage the pain.
 Now I use food and supplements to manage my inflammation and pain.
 Strengthening our knees and legs early in the disease is key to continued mobility!

 Weak or faulty collagen can cause us to become lax, which can cause joints to move in and out of place or giving us a very “bendy” or hypermobile ability.
 (Note: weak connective tissue and hypermobility are also signs of Ehlers Danlos Syndrome (EDS), specifically Hypermobility Spectrum Disorders (HSD) or the more specific hypermobile EDS (or hEDS), which could very well be a co-morbid condition to our Lipedema.)
 At my size of a stage 4 person with a huge amount of weight from the abdomen down to my feet I can still bend down and pick something off the floor without bending my knees!
-I am hypermobile, which explains why my knees, elbows, hips and shoulders pop in and out with little effort and movement.
+I am hypermobile, which explains why my knees, elbows, hips and shoulders “pop in and out” with little effort and movement.

 Low impact workouts can cause bruising.
-If you see bruising after a workout, seriously consider toning down the stress you are putting on your muscles and skin.
+If you see bruising after a workout, consider toning down the stress you are putting on your muscles and skin.
 I was doing some simple stretching exercises and overstretched my right leg causing a seven inch oblong bruise right above my knee.
 It hurt for a couple weeks and a year later the bruise outline is still visible.
 You need to be the best gauge of your limits.
 Any exercise that hurts, causes swelling or creates bruising should be avoided!